canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 </p>

-## Writing meaninful titles and descriptions
+## Writing meaningful titles and descriptions

 One of the hard things about writing tasks is tayloring your word choice to a non-specialist audience.
 To increase the findability of your content it is important to encorporate commonly used search terms into your section titles and web content instead of focusing on using scientific lingo or profession-specific jargon.